cgiraldo/katacoda-scenarios/dockerfiles/step1.md

 LABEL organization="gradiant.org"
 </pre>

+Rebuild our docker image! `docker build -t curl .`{{execute}}.

+Now It should work.
+The new curl docker image should be now part of our docker local images.
+Let's check it:

 `docker image inspect curl`{{execute}}

 Alpine linux's package manager is `apk`, equivalent to debian/ubuntu `apt` or redhat/centos  `yum`.